 Reaching one’s own limits and going beyond oneself, the conceiving of sports as a metaphor for life, and looking at a syncretic form of performance combining sports, dance and theatre became a long research project.
 What became apparent in all my performance productions was a consistent preoccupation with struggle and conflict which featured both in the content and context of my works.

 Looking into the physical contact in fighting arenas ignited my interest in boxing.
 It found its first physical expression through a research project at the Repton Boxing Club in London (Homelands Festival Chisenhale) and progressed over six years through my South African residency.
-This involved Makhanda Joza Boxing Gym, working with the SA welter weight champion Mzi Ndwayana and the Armoury Club Cape Town, a team of sportsmen, academics and intellectuals sharing a love for combat sports.
+The project involved Makhanda Joza Boxing Gym, working with the SA welter weight champion Mzi Ndwayana and the Armoury Club Cape Town, a team of sportsmen, academics and intellectuals sharing a love for combat sports.

 I was awarded The Association of the Deans of Humanities in South Africa (SAHUDA) fund to develop the concept of boxing into a multi-facet project, including, boxing training and workshops, exchanges, lectures, discussions, and a boxing event.

 The examination of the body working in extremis included a collaboration with Dance Science dancer, Professor Emma Readding.
-We set out to investigate the territory of preparation for physical and mental exertion (2009-2012).
+We set out to investigate the territory of preparation for physical and mental exertion (2009-2016).
 This research took us to Washington DC and the International Association for Dance Medicine and Science conference (IADAMS), where we delivered a performance-led research presentation, with medic Sara Chin, and dramaturg Mary Ann Hushlak.

 _______________________